ZaneUnderwood/GenerativeArt-Fall2018/README.md

 ## Assignment Description
 Create a piece of Generative Art by making edits/additions to code provided in this repository.
-We will take each student's creation and put it on the wall with other other creations.
+We will take each student's creation and put it on the wall with the other creations.

 <br />